Efficient Node Selection in Private Personalized Decentralized Learning: Related work

 \section{Related work}

-\textbf{Decentralized learning.} The area of decentralized learning has witnessed significant advancements in recent years, with various peer-to-peer communication protocols being extensively researched in the context of machine learning.
-Gossip-based algorithms, in particular, have seen some interest in the literature, specifically in the context of convex optimization.
-Previous studies have demonstrated the effectiveness of such algorithms in this setting, as highlighted in references such as \cite{kempe2003gossip,boyd2006randomized, ormandi2013gossip}.
+\textbf{Decentralized learning.} Previous studies have demonstrated the effectiveness of gossip algorithms, as highlighted in references such as \cite{kempe2003gossip,boyd2006randomized,ormandi2013gossip}.
 Furthermore, collaborative gossip algorithms, where nodes possess distinct local tasks, have been investigated in the context of multi-task learning (MTL) as seen in \cite{vanhaesebrouck17collab,zantedeschi2020collaboration}.
-However, it is worth noting that these algorithms are limited in their ability to learn complex models, such as non-linear models, due to the presence of a complex penalization term.

 While gossip learning has been demonstrated to be effective in convex optimization, its application in non-convex optimization, which is required for training deep neural networks, has not been as extensively studied.
 One of the first works that explored the use of gossip-based optimization for non-convex deep learning was conducted on convolutional neural networks (CNNs) in \cite{blot2016gossip}.
 The authors demonstrated that high accuracies could be achieved at low communication costs using a decentralized and asynchronous framework.
 However, it is important to note that gossip learning is not well-suited for non-iid settings, where several distinct learning objectives may be present.
 Indeed, a protocol based on random communication between nodes does not take into consideration the benefits of node selection during training.

-In centralized federated learning, clustering-based methods have been investigated and shown to be able to identify node clusters efficiently \cite{ghosh2020efficient, mansour2020three, sattler2020clustered}.
-However, a main drawback of these methods is that they are based on hard clustering methods, meaning that nodes are unable to collaborate outside of their own clusters.